Gamba Osaka: Affiliated clubs

 On 4 March 2024, Gamba Osaka and 36-time Eredivisie champions announce a strategic partnership to advance talent identification and development initiatives in Japan.
 This exclusive collaboration is scheduled to extend over an initial three-year period.
 For Ajax, this partnership represents a significant opportunity to strengthen its global football network and identify and nurture young talents in the Japanese football landscape.
-Gamba Osaka, in turn, gains access to Ajax's renowned training methodologies for its youth development program while establishing connections within the global football community.
+Gamba Osaka, in turn, gains access to Ajax's training methodologies for its youth development program while establishing connections within the global football community.

-In popular culture

-In the Captain Tsubasa manga series, two characters are from Gamba Osaka: the defender Makoto Soda and the forward Takashi Sugimoto.